 Shoshoni stands out as one of the only centers in the U.S. with a traditional Vedic fire temple, built according to ancient principles.
 Shoshoni Yogis have been dedicated to this daily practice since the Fire Temple was built in 1999.
 To inaugurate the Temple, residents performed a 108-day fire ceremony, offering mantras to the fire 24 hours a day.
 Many holidays are celebrated with yajna, including Navaratri and Shivaratri.

 Overnight retreat guests may practice Yajna fire ceremony at Shoshoni every day 5:30-7:00am.
 In the summer, Saturday evening meditation is done in the Fire Temple as well.

 - Inner growth and transformation

 What is Yajna?

 Yajna is not a new age phenomenon.
 Yajna is the ancient yogic practice of making offerings into a sacred fire.
-Fire ceremony purifies emotions, burns up unresolved conflict and worries, and leaves us feeling lighter, free, and more open inside.
+Vedic fire ceremony purifies emotions, burns up unresolved conflict and worries, and leaves us feeling lighter, free, and more open inside.
 As we focus on letting go, the fire dissolves our tensions leaving only Vibhuti, or Sacred Ash, behind.
 The Vibhuti represents the pure essence of our nature, the Inner Self.